krpeacock/ic-vcf-gatsby/README.md

 Run `npm run build` to compile the frontend app

-Run `npm deploy --network=ic` to deploy the app on Sodium
+Run `dfx deploy --network=ic` to deploy the app on Sodium